• Facebook

 How to Log or Track Hours for High School?
 Click here to grab tips for a no fear homeschool high school year.

-This is a very important question because you don’t want to be cheating your teen or over complimenting him so to speak either when you log hours or assign him credit.
+This is a very important question.
+Because you don’t want to be cheating your teen.

 Before you can log hours though there are two things to determine.